dortegas/School_District_Analysis/README.md

     ## Summary

-Reviewing the analysis of the school district metrics replacing the Thomas High School ninth-graders scores with the NaN value, we realize the following:
+Reviewing the analysis of the school district metrics replacing the Thomas High School ninth-graders scores with the NaN value, we got the following:

    - The passing math percentage decreased by ten decimal points.
    - The passing reading percentage decreased by three decimal points.